IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_template.rst

 Parameters
 ----------

-  keys (True, list, None)
-    (Required for new resource) SSH key Ids for the instance template

-  placement_group (False, str, None)
-    Unique Identifier of the Placement Group for restricting the placement of the instance

-  user_data (False, str, None)
-    User data given for the instance

-  boot_volume (False, list, None)
-    None

-  vpc (True, str, None)
-    (Required for new resource) VPC id

   zone (True, str, None)
     (Required for new resource) Zone name

+  profile (True, str, None)
+    (Required for new resource) Profile info

-  default_trusted_profile_auto_link (False, bool, None)
+  total_volume_bandwidth (False, int, None)
-    If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
-Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the instance is deleted.
+    The amount of bandwidth (in megabits per second) allocated exclusively to instance storage volumes

-  dedicated_host_group (False, str, None)
+  dedicated_host (False, str, None)
-    Unique Identifier of the Dedicated Host Group where the instance will be placed
+    Unique Identifier of the Dedicated Host where the instance will be placed

-  catalog_offering (False, list, None)
-    The catalog offering or offering version to use when provisioning this virtual server instance template.
-If an offering is specified, the latest version of that offering will be used.
-The specified offering or offering version may be in a different account in the same enterprise, subject to IAM policies.

   primary_network_interface (True, list, None)
     (Required for new resource) Primary Network interface info

+  vpc (True, str, None)
+    (Required for new resource) VPC id

+  placement_group (False, str, None)
+    Unique Identifier of the Placement Group for restricting the placement of the instance

+  network_interfaces (False, list, None)
+    None

   image (False, str, None)